Mitsubishi board considers new allegations against Ghosn

 TOKYO (AP) — Mitsubishi Motors held a board meeting Friday to examine the latest allegations of unreported compensation against Carlos Ghosn, who led Nissan for two decades and forged the alliance between the Japanese automakers.

 The payments surfaced as a result of investigations by Nissan and Mitsubishi, which began last year.
-Nissan also announced the findings in a release.
+Nissan also announced similar findings in a release.

 There have been no formal charges on the latest allegations.
 Masuko and Nissan Chief Executive Hiroto Saikawa were directors at the joint venture called NMBV, in addition to Ghosn.
 But they both didn't know about the payments, and received no payments from the joint venture, according to the companies.